KevinChris7/terraform-ansible-aws/terraform/README.md

 - **Test Infrastructure**:

+    1.After Ansible execution

-    1.Get the Loadbalancer DNS of Application instance
+    2.Get the Loadbalancer DNS of Application instance

-    2.Launch It
+    3.Launch It

-    3.Displays the "Hello World of Cloud" with other details
+    4.Displays the "Hello World of Cloud" with other details